 Geolocation is also crucial when trying to migrate to user-friendly mobile solutions.
 As travellers use online maps to find their way around a destination, carriers should be able to anticipate and deliver a solution that considers geolocation options.
 Singapore Airlines for instance, has all its destination content geolocated.

-With the vast amount of information available, travellers are trained to seek for time-saving solutions.
-Travel guides are a perfect way in which airlines can provide suggestions on what to experience in a few words.
+With the huge amount of information available, travellers are trained to seek for time-saving solutions.
+Travel guides are a perfect way through which airlines can give suggestions on what to experience through a few words.
 Some companies like KLM provide over 700 destination guides to help travellers explore their chosen destination.

 Providing information in many different languages allows the users to pick their preferred one and explore the options with more focus and less confusion.
 Emirates has a long list of countries and languages to allow users to find information faster and consume the content without any obstacles.

 With an immense number of sources and information to choose from, users are used to scanning through numbers of pages to find what they are looking for.
 Therefore, the quality of the content provided is critical when trying to catch their attention.
 ANA has a vast selection of destination content that clients can explore, including curated blog posts and local tips for Japan.

 Consider adding some quick facts or basic information about the destination, such as currency, language, weather or electricity, can be very handy for the user.
 Qantas for instance, is an example of how to include this information as "quick facts" to take into account.